 5. W Circuit – Torres del Paine, Chile

 The best way to explore this region is on the W Circuit.
-A 93 mile, 10-day trek that will bring you through the Ascencio, Frances Valleys and Grey Glacier.
+A 100km, 5-day trek that will bring you through the Ascencio, Frances Valleys and Grey Glacier.
 You can also opt for the longer O Trek that includes the “W” trail, with the addition of the backside of the mountain to make it a long loop.

 Best time to go: December to March

 How to: Travel with Intrepid on this 10-day Patagonia Trekking trip that includes the W Trek.

 Flickr photo by Christopher